Frequently Asked Questions

 Seattle, WA 98124-1009

 Requests for exclusions must have been made on an individual basis using the provided form.
 “Mass” or “class” opt-outs purporting to be made on behalf of multiple persons or classes of persons were not allowed.

 If you submitted a valid electronic or written request to be excluded from the Class, you will not be a part of the Settlement, you will not be eligible to make a claim for payment (as described in Section 9 above), will not be bound by the Final Order and Judgment entered in the Action, and will not be precluded from bringing any individual claim against Facebook based on the conduct complained of in the Action.
 If an Authorized Claimant also submitted a request for exclusion from the Class and Settlement, the request for exclusion was ignored.

-At the date, time, and location stated in Section 18 below, the Court will hold a Fairness Hearing to determine if the Settlement is fair, reasonable, and adequate, and to also consider Class Counsel’s request for an award of attorneys’ fees and expenses, and a service award to the Representative Plaintiffs
+At the date, time, and location stated in Section 18 below, the Court held a Fairness Hearing to determine if the Settlement is fair, reasonable, and adequate, and to also consider Class Counsel’s request for an award of attorneys’ fees and expenses, and a service award to the Representative Plaintiffs

 If you did not submit a timely exclusion request and wished to object to the Settlement or to the award of attorneys’ fees, expenses, or service awards, you must have delivered a written objection (“Objection”) by May 2, 2013, that complied with the following requirements.